gentsk77/EECS325/Notes/EECS325Notes.md

 ## Application Architecture

 ### Client-Server Architecture

-#### Server
+- **server**
   - Always-on host
   - Have a permanent public IP address in most cases
   - Have more servers to cater more requests: have data centers
-- Data center: a building stores only servers, routers, switches etc.  An approach for server providers to scale up?
+  - data center: a building stores only servers, routers, switches etc.  An approach for server providers to scale up?

-#### Client
+- **client**
+  - communicate with the server
+  - may be intermittently connected
   - Dynamic IP adress depanding on server
   - Does not communicate directly with each other.
   - [Client] - message -> [Server] - message -> [Client]

-#### Communication process
+- **communication process**
+  - `process`: program running within a host
-- Clients initiate connections
+  - client process: initiate communication
-- Server waits to be contracted by clients
+  - server process: waits to be contracted by clients

 ### P2P architecture
-- No need to always deploy the servers for the client to share contents
+- no always-on server
-- End systems can directly communicate with each other
+- end systems can directly communicate with each other
-- Peers request and provide serivce to each other, which pertains self scalability: both new capacity and demands are brought to the architecture when new peers show up
+- peers request and provide serivce to each other, which pertains **self scalability**:
+  - both new capacity and demands are brought to the architecture when new peers show up

-#### Process of communication
+- peers are intermittently connected and change IP addreesses
+  - more complexed management

+- **communication process**:
-- Start inter-process communication defiend by OS
+  - within same host, two processes communicate using inter-process communication defined by OS
-- Process: program running within a host
-- Processes in different host communicate by exchanging messages
+  - processes in different host communicate by exchanging messages
+  - aside: applications with P2P architectures have client processes & server processes

 ### Sockets